stratisproject/Documentation/source/FullNode/Consensus/customising-consensus-rule-engines.rst

 ******************************************************
-Customizing consensus rule engines and the rulesets
+Customizing consensus rule engines and their rulesets
 ******************************************************

 The purpose of this chapter is to explore how consensus rule engines (and the rulesets they define) are used, customized, and registered on the Stratis Full Node.